AjayP123/CurrencyConversion/README.md

 3. **AWS Account** with appropriate permissions
 4. **Git** to clone the repository

+### ⚠️ Important Deployment Order

+**Why this specific order matters:**
+- The CloudFormation stack includes an ECS Service that references a Docker image in ECR
+- If the image doesn't exist when the stack is created, the ECS tasks will fail to start
+- By creating the ECR repository first and pushing the image, we ensure the ECS service can successfully pull and run the container

+This approach follows AWS best practices for containerized application deployment.

 ### 🔧 Step-by-Step Deployment

 #### Step 1: Clone and Prepare the Repository